nilsmango/project7III/content/tap/manual/_index.md

 - Drag up or down in the little rectangle at the end of a note to change the velocity of that note.
 - Drag left or right in the little rectange at the end of a note to change the length of that note.
 - Each note you add will have the velocity set in the Side Panel (see button 1 in the [Footer Bar](#3-2-2-footer-bar))
 - Drag horizontally on the background to navigate through the pages of the Step Sequencer.
+With **Performance Features** enabled you only change pages with the Footer Bar arrows.
+- Drag vertically first on the background to activate [Selection Mode](#3-3-5-1-selection-mode).
+With **Performance Features** enabled you can simply drag on the background to activate Selection Mode.
+- Long press on a note to also enter Selection Mode (or if already in Selection Mode, this will add/remove the note from the selection).
-- Change the drums page or octave using the Side Panel, or the up/down buttons in the Footer Bar - available in landscape mode or when the "Make Navigation Buttons Octave Up & Down..." setting is enabled (see [Footer Bar](#3-2-2-footer-bar) button 2).
+- Change the drums page or octave using the Side Panel, or the up/down buttons in the Footer Bar - available in landscape mode or when **Performance Features** are enabled (see [Footer Bar](#3-2-2-footer-bar) button 2).
-- To select a drum pad, long press on an empty step in the step sequencer.
+- To select a drum pad, long press on an empty step in the Step Sequencer.

-Let's dive into the Tap step sequencer in detail:
+Let's dive into the Tap Step Sequencer in detail:
 {{ image_sets(path="content/tap/manual/Step_Sequencer.jpg", format="auto", op="fit_width", quality=75, alt="Tap Step Sequencer", caption='The Step Sequencer.' imgset_class="imgset-twothird") }}

 1. The Start and Stop are marked with dark triangles.